ten-protocol/go-ten/design/wallet_extension.md

   * Note, however, that these keys are far less sensitive than the signing keys; they only allow an attacker to view, but not modify, the user's ledger
 * The end user must run an additional component; this precludes mobile-only wallets
+* Having the viewing keys stored by the host introduces a denial-of-service vector; the host could be induced to store enormous amounts of keys by the attacker.
+We may have to investigate mitigations (e.g. expiry of keys held by the host)

 ## Alternatives considered